-Covid 19 coronavirus: Jacinda Ardern on 10-person gatherings, moving to alert level 1
+Covid 19 coronavirus: Jacinda Ardern - social gathering limit to increase to 100 for churches, funerals

 Bars opened for the first time under level 2 on Thursday, so any potential spread that might have happened in a crowded bar might not show up in testing data until the end of this week.

-Ardern has previously said that social gatherings at bars have been the trigger for some of the country's significant clusters, which was why re-opening them under level 2 was phased in.
+Jacinda Ardern has previously said that social gatherings at bars have been the trigger for some of the country's significant clusters, which was why re-opening them under level 2 was phased in.

 It was also a reason that she decided to put a temporary 10-person restriction on indoor and outdoor gatherings under level 2, even though she had previously set the limit at 100 people.